-- Store in an airtight container and use to top breakfast cereals, yogurt, salads, grilled vegetables etc.
+- Store in an airtight container in the fridge and use to top breakfast cereals, yogurt, salads, grilled vegetables etc.

 Killer Grain & Seed Cereal

-- Mix together all 4 ingredients and keep in an airtight container.
+- Mix together all 4 ingredients and keep in an airtight container in the fridge.

 - To make cereal, add 1/4 cup of boiling water to 2 tbsp cereal mix (more or less for thinner or thicker texture).
 Let stand, covered with a plate, for 3-5 mins or until desired softness is reached.
 Serve topped with any combination of the suggested toppings above or create your own!